LevitatingBusinessMan/catbin/README.md

 ```
 sudo systemctl start catbind
 ```
-Configuration for the systemd service is located at `/etc/catbind.conf`
+Configuration for the systemd service is read from `/etc/catbind.conf`

 #### Arguments
 ```